rebremer/ADF_Labs_rbr/Workshop_3_MovieAnalytics_integrated.md

 # Workshop 3: Movies Analytics using Azure Data Factory - integrated

-* Workshop cloned and enhanced originally from https://github.com/djpmsft/ADF_Labs/blob/master/MovieAnalytics_ADLS.md
+In this Lab, you will utilize Azure Data Factory's visual authoring experience to create a pipeline that copies movie data stored on a public storage account into an ADLSgen2 storage account in your own subscription and then executes a Mapping Data Flow to transform and write the data to a Azure SQL Database.
+The transformation can be described as followed:

-* If you're new to Azure Data Factory, see [Introduction to Azure Data Factory](https://docs.microsoft.com/azure/data-factory/introduction).
+- Raw movie data is ingested into your own ADLSgen2 account

-In this Lab, you will utilize Azure Data Factory's visual authoring experience to create a pipeline that copies movie data stored in Azure Data Lake Storage Gen2 to a separate location in that storage account and then executes a Mapping Data Flow to transform and write the data to a Azure SQL Database.
+- Data is cleansed, filter and aggregated to make it ready for a consumption

-The patterns used in this lab are examples of a modern data warehouse ingestion and transformation scenario using Azure Data Factory.
+- Data is eventually stored in an Azure SQL database where it can be exposed to build APIs, reports

-The a similar pipeline to the one created in this lab is available via the Azure Data Factory [Template Gallery](https://azure.microsoft.com/blog/get-started-quickly-using-templates-in-azure-data-factory/) under the name **Movie Analytics**
+The patterns corresponds with a [medaillion lakehouse architecture](https://learn.microsoft.com/en-us/azure/databricks/lakehouse/medallion).

 Please allot about two hours to complete this lab end to end.
+Workshop cloned and enhanced originally from https://github.com/djpmsft/ADF_Labs/blob/master/MovieAnalytics_ADLS.md

 ## Prerequisites